tyroguru/BPFTrace-hol/syscalls.md

 #### `mmap(2)`

-1. Locate the process doing the most mmap calls in a 30 second period (it should be obvious which one I'm on about :-) ).
+1. Locate the process doing the most mmap calls in a 30 second period (it should be obvious :-) ).
 1. What are the sizes of the segments being created?
 1. Can you tell what percentage of the created mappings are private to the process and which are shared?